JakeH/lego-my-candy/README.md

 Go to https://twitchapps.com/tmi/

 1. Click Connect
-2. After authenticating with Twitch...
+2. Authorize TMI with Twitch, if prompted

 You should see a text field starting with "oauth:".
 Copy the entire text, this is your password.